Keeling Curve: Recognition

 In 2015, the Keeling Curve was designated a National Historic Chemical Landmark by the American Chemical Society.
 Commemorative plaques were installed at Mauna Loa Observatory and at the Scripps Institution of Oceanography at the University of California, San Diego.

 Passing 400 ppm in 2013

-On May 9, 2013, the daily mean concentration of CO_{2} in the atmosphere measured at Mauna Loa surpassed 400 parts per million (ppmv).
+On May 9, 2013, the daily mean concentration of CO_{2} in the atmosphere measured at Mauna Loa surpassed 400 parts per million (ppm).
 Estimates of CO_{2} during previous geologic eras suggest that CO_{2} has not reached this level since the mid-Pliocene, 2 to 4 million years ago.
 This level of carbon dioxide, causing climate change, suggests a continued worsening in natural and ecological disasters, which increasingly threatens human and animal habitats on Earth, if greenhouse gas emissions are not significantly reduced.